 Additionally, we prioritize programming that directly addresses the current programming theme (if applicable) and that adheres to our mission and core values.

 Outside of thematic programming quarters, proposals are accepted on a rolling basis.
-Please write to email@example.com with any questions.
+Please write to email@example.com with any questions or submit a proposal.

 Our submission form cannot be saved mid-session.
 Click here to download a PDF version to work from before filling out the online form.